wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

 This solution is straightforward but inconvinent due the additional router.

-**Solution 2: Direct PC Connection + Internet Sharing (Convinient yet Less Reliable)**
+**Solution 2: Direct PC Connection + Internet Sharing (Convenient yet Less Reliable)**

-If a router is not available, you can set up the X4x0 using the **Internet Sharing** feature directly from your Mac/PC.
+If a router is not available, you can set up the X4x0 using the **Internet Sharing** feature directly from your Mac, Ubuntu, or Windows machine.

-- **Key Steps**:
-  1. Enable the **Internet Sharing** feature on the Mac/PC.
+### Key Steps for Mac:
+1. Connect the X4x0's 1GbE interface directly to the Mac using an Ethernet cable.
+2. Go to System Preferences, search 'Sharing', select "Internet Sharing" from the search results.
+3. Choose the connection you want to share from the "*Share your connection from*" menu, usually your Wi-Fi network.
+4. In the "*To computers using*" list below, choose the Ethernet port which the X4x0 is connected.
+5. In a minute or less, the X410 acquires an IP address and access to the internet.
+6. Install the USRP driver (UHD), and run the `uhd_find_devices` command to find the X4x0 devices.
+   - How to install USRP driver?
+      - Install [brew package manager](https://brew.sh), then run `brew install uhd`
+7. For users with limited internet access, install proxy software with LAN Sharing capabilities on the Mac.

+### Key Steps for Ubuntu:
+1. Connect the X4x0's 1GbE interface directly to the Ubuntu machine using an Ethernet cable.
+2. Go to System Preferences, and Network
+3. Choose the Ethernet Connection which connects the X4x0, and edit this connection.
+4. Go to the IPv4 Settings tab, select "Shared to other computers", Click Save.
+5. In a minute or less, the X410 acquires an IP address and access to the internet.
+6. Install the USRP driver (UHD), and run the `uhd_find_devices` command to locate the X4x0 devices.
+   - **[Install PicoScenes](installation.html##picoscenes-software-installation) software, and it auto-installs the latest USRP driver from the USRP offical repo.**
+7. For users with limited internet access, install proxy software with LAN Sharing capabilities on the Ubuntu machine.

+### Key Steps for Windows:
-  2. Connect the X4x0's 1GbE interface directly to the Mac/PC using an Ethernet cable.
+1. Connect the X4x0's 1GbE interface directly to the PC using an Ethernet cable.
-  3. Designate the port connected to the X4x0 on the Mac/PC to provide internet sharing (e.g., `USB 10/100/1000 LAN`).
+2. Open Control Panel > Network and Sharing Center > Change adapter settings.
+3. Right-click the connection you want to share (e.g., WiFi), and select "Properties".
+4. Go to the Sharing tab, and check "Allow other network users to connect through this computer's Internet connection".
+5. Select the Ethernet network connection used by the X4x0 from the dropdown menu under "Home networking connection".
+6. Click OK to enable Internet Sharing.
-  4. Install the USRP driver (UHD), and run the `uhd_find_devices` command to locate the X4x0 devices.
+7. Install the USRP driver (UHD), and run the `uhd_find_devices` command to locate the X4x0 devices.
-  5. The X410 acquires an IP address and access to the internet.
+8. The X410 acquires an IP address and access to the internet.
-  6. *For users with limited internet access*, install a proxy software with LAN Sharing capabilities on the Mac/PC.
+9. For users with limited internet access, install proxy software with LAN Sharing capabilities on the PC.

-This solution is more convinent, however, less reliable than dedicated hardware router.

 ### Validate Connectivity